Anton20HD/Anton20HD/README.md

 # Hello, I'm Anton! 👋

-I'm a **Java Fullstack Developer** with a passion for building practical, user-friendly applications.
+I'm a **Fullstack Developer** with a passion for building practical, user-friendly applications.
 I recently graduated and am excited to dive into new challenges and grow as a developer.

 🚀 I am always looking for opportunities to work on exciting projects that push my skills further!